CS150-SU25-1426/cs150-capstone-federicocd007/README.md

 **Challenges:** Keeping class responsibilities clear — keeping rent and tenant logic separate from potential future maintenance logic.

-**On Time**: As I am still catching up in the class, most of my deliverables are late right now.
+**On Time:** As I am still catching up in the class, most of my deliverables are late right now.

 **Future Work:** Add maintenance requests, lease duration, or monthly reports.